moochee/moochee/README.md

 A quiz app: https://acdc-tools-quiz.cfapps.sap.hana.ondemand.com/

-The name is to honor the [first computer game of which I looked and debugged into the source code](https://archive.org/details/GorillasQbasic).
+The name is to honor the [first computer game of which one of the authors looked and debugged into the source code](https://archive.org/details/GorillasQbasic).

+## Dev How-To

+After cloning you can:
+- Run the tests: `npm test`
+- Start the server: `npm start`
+- Push the app to CF: `cf push`

+Besides Node.js, no extra tools are needed.